illiumst/website/_posts/projects/2019-02-24-water-networks.md

     </figure>
 </center><br>

-The feasibility study revealed the technical limitations of this undertaking.
-Nonetheless, we gain valuable insights.
-Through audio-to-mel spectrogram transformations and the power of machine learning, deep neural networks (conv. and recurrent) are more capable of extracting important features for the given task than classic ML approaches.
-In this context, our team was able to produce further publications. {% cite elsner2019deep illium2020surgical muller2020analysis illium2022empirical%}
+Our study highlighted technical challenges but also provided key insights.
+By transforming audio into mel spectrograms, we discovered that deep neural networks could identify crucial features more effectively than traditional machine learning methods, leading to further research publications.

 <center>
     <figure class="half" style="max-width: 70%; text-align:center;">